jborean93/ProcessEx/docs/en-US/Start-ProcessWith.md

 - `CommandLine` - The command line used to start the process

+- `WorkingDirectory` - The working/current directory of the process

 - `Process` - The `SafeHandle` of the process created

 - `Thread` - The `SafeHandle` of the main thread